 - Closing Words: A member extinguishes the chalice and reads the closing quote.
 This brings the formal session to and end.
 Groups are encouraged to start and end on time.

-When and where do C Groups meet?
+When and where do Covenant Groups meet?
 How long do they last?

-C Groups meet at the convenience of the members, typically on Monday, Tuesday, Wednesday or Thursday evenings — or on Sunday afternoon or evening.
+Covenant Groups meet at the convenience of the members, typically on evenings — or Sunday afternoon or evening.
 Members may choose to meet at members’ homes or at the UUFRC Fellowship.
-Or a combination of the two.
+(Currently all groups meet online using Zoom.)

-How does a new C Group get started?
+How does a new Covenant Groups get started?

 In the Unitarian Universalist tradition, there is always an empty chair when any group meets.
-A newcomer is welcome to join an existing C Group, with prior notification of the group leader.
+A newcomer is welcome to join an existing Chalice Circle, with prior notification of the group leader.

 Goals of Covenant Groups

-C Groups deepen and broaden personal spiritual growth.
-This is done through:
+To deepen and broaden personal spiritual growth through:

 - Listening: Deep listening is gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

-- Community: C groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.
+- Community: these groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.

 - Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.